 an eerie silence fell.
 Her thoughts drifted to her neighbors—

-death warrant from the King.
-Then, a blaze of lightning torched the dark.
+Then, a blaze of lightning torched the dark,

-Decorum dictated her invitation, but he could have demanded it.
+Decorum dictated her invitation, but he would’ve demanded it anyway.

-his temple, still stained with sandy clay—evidence of his mortification in battle.
+just so; his temple still soiled as evidence of his mortification in battle.

 A shallow breath—his.
 A gasp—hers.
-Then, death’s blow, coming in
+Now, death’s blow…dealt by

-the den of a friend, not the clash of a foe.
-By a peg rather than sword.
+the hand of a friend, not the clash of a foe…at the hand of a woman,

 *Read Judges 1-3.
 Why are enemy tribes still in the Promised Land?